 If the output from the command returns at least one line containing the text mkde, then Zen is running.
-If you do not see this line, then you need to be logged into the root account and start the database engine by entering /etc/init.d/actianzen start on Linux and /usr/local/actianzen/etc/init.d/actianzen start on macOS.
+If you do not see this line, then you need to be logged into the root account and start the database engine by entering /etc/init.d/actianzen start.